Pay on plastic and save on card costs with a no annual fee credit card.

 Credit cards with no annual fee and 0% on purchases

 Earn credit card reward points and save with no annual fee credit cards

-These cards have no annual fees plus the ability to earn rewards points for every $1 spent.
-This combination of features means you could be rewarded for nothing.
+These cards have no annual fees plus the ability to earn reward points for every $1 spent, meaning you could reward your spending without any additional costs.

 Travel credit cards with no annual fees and no foreign transaction fees

-While most credit cards charge between 2% and 3.5% for transactions made in a foreign currency, travel credit cards waive this cost and also have no annual fee.
+While most credit cards charge between 2% and 3.5% for transactions made in a foreign currency, some travel credit cards waive this cost and also have no annual fee.
 Since you're likely to only be using a travel credit card during your holiday, you could save on your costs by choosing one with a low or $0 annual fee.

 What should I consider before applying for a no annual fee credit card?

 - How often do you use your credit card?
 If you rarely use a credit card but still want one for unplanned expenses or emergencies, a no annual fee option will give you the features that you need without burning a hole in your pocket while you're not using it.